kworathur/CV-Capstone/README.md

 ![Saliency Maps](figures/saliency_maps.png)

+Lighter pixels correspond to regions of the image where the model is more sensitive to the input.
+We expect lighter pixels to be conentrated near the tumour if the model was most heavily influenced by the shape and location of the tumour.
+However, this is not the case, as we can see that the model is also highly sensitive to the background of the image.
+One explanation for this result is that the pixels in the background are fairly stable from image to image, so the model can afford to be heavily dependent on these pixels without sacrificing classification its accuracy.
 # Evaluation Results

 We trained our model using the NVIDIA T4 GPU available in Colab.
 We stopped training if the validation accuracy did not improve for 11 consecutive epochs.